Morelos, Zacatecas: Economy and infrastructure

 Economic activities in Morelos include agriculture and small businesses.
 Crops grown include corn, bean, barley, oats and chiles.
 CRUCEN (Centro Regional Universitario Centro Norte), a regional centre of the agriculturally focused Chapingo Autonomous University, is located in Morelos.

-Federal Highways 45, 45D (the Zacatecas City bypass), and 54 all intersect in the municipality.
+Federal Highways 45, 45D (the Zacatecas bypass), and 54 all intersect in the municipality.
 Zacatecas International Airport is located in the northern part of the municipality.

 Peñoles operated the Francisco I. Madero zinc mine in the southwestern part of the municipality from 2001 to 2020.